foospidy/HoneyMiner/README.md

 - [Minergate](https://minergate.com/) account
 - [HoneyDB](https://riskdiscovery.com/honeydb/#login) account

+In the conf directory, rename `agent.conf.example` to `agent.conf`.
+This is the honeydb-agent configuration file.

 ## What crypto currencies are supported?

 Currently, with the minergate-cli tool it supports the [CryptoNote](https://minergate.com/calculator/cryptonote) currencies: